 Speaking of money, it's time to splash out on pie.

-We decide to go 'full Britard', opting for Steak and Ale.
+We decide to opt for steak and ale.
 As this is on a menu that looks like it doesn't change that often, and there's more than one option, we question if this is really the 'pie of the day'.
 Maybe 'pies of the month' would be a better description.

 Said pie arrives suspiciously quickly.
 In terms of service, they bring the food to you, but you have to go and get your cutlery and a metal bucket that contains your condiments (which includes HP Sauce and Sarson's, obviously).